BlackCryptix/stable-diffusion-discord-bot/Readme.md

 ![plot](./images/generation_progress_1.png)
 ![plot](./images/generation_progress_2.png)

 Finally, the message will be replaced be the generated image.
-The name of the image consist of a random value and the used seed.
+The name of the image consists of a random value and the used seed.

 ![plot](./images/generated_image_discord.png)